 To nap or not to nap?
-There have been many arguments about the importance of napping, with some experts saying that daily naps are healthy while others believe that they interfere with night time sleep.
-The overwhelming research indicates that napping is good for the body — provided you do it properly.
+There have been many arguments about the importance of napping, with some experts saying that daily naps are healthy, while others believing that they interfere with nighttime sleep.
+Research results indicate that napping is good for the body — provided you do it properly.
 Read on to learn about healthful and effective approaches to napping, along with its many benefits.

 Types of Naps

-Sleep is essential for making sure that the body functions the way it should, and adults are recommended to get between seven and nine hours of sleep each night.
-Various studies have shown that those who have trouble sleeping or who have a sleep disorder typically have other health problems as well, including heart disease, high blood pressure and diabetes.
+Sleep is essential for ensuring your body functions the way it should, and adults are recommended to get between seven and nine hours of sleep each night.
+Various studies have shown that those who have trouble sleeping or who have a sleep disorder typically have an increased risk of other health problems as well, including heart disease, high blood pressure and diabetes.
 Napping is one way to increase the amount of sleep you’re getting, and it can be beneficial in the following ways:

-- Relaxation: Naps are a small luxury that don't cost anything.
-It's a great way to de-stress, especially for those who work in stressful occupations.
+- Relaxation: Naps are small luxuries that don't cost anything.
+They can be a great way to rest and de-stress, especially if you work in a stressful occupation.

-- Improved Mood: The truth is that people become short tempered when they are tired.
-Napping can help improve a person's mood during the day, especially if they are sleep deprived at night.
+- Improved Mood: People often become short-tempered when they’re tired.
+Napping can help improve your mood during the day, especially if you find you’re sleep deprived at night.

 Tips for Healthy Napping

-Nearly every expert agrees that there is a right way and a wrong way to take a nap.
-Napping the right way can lead to increased alertness and an improvement in a person's overall feelings of well being.
-Napping the wrong way can leave a person with sleep inertia, or feelings of grogginess that inhibit activity during the day.
+Sleep experts agree that there’s a right way and a wrong way to take a nap.
+Napping the right way can lead to increased alertness and an improvement in your overall feelings of well being.
+Napping the wrong way can instead leave you with sleep inertia, or feelings of grogginess that inhibit activity during the day.
 Below is a list of suggestions to keep in mind when napping:

-- Don't nap in a bed.
+- Don't nap in bed.
 Opt instead for a couch or chair.
-Napping in bed will also encourage a deeper sleep, which could lead to oversleeping or sleep inertia.
+Napping in bed may encourage a deeper sleep, which could lead to oversleeping or sleep inertia.

 - Don't feel guilty.
-A person should never feel guilty about taking care of themselves.
-It doesn't matter what other people think.
-Naps make people more productive, happier and healthier.
-Instead of feeling guilty, rejoice in the knowledge that by napping your being smart and taking good care of yourself.
+You should never feel guilty about taking care of yourself.
+Naps can make you more productive, happier and healthier.
+Instead of feeling guilty, rejoice in the knowledge that by napping you’re taking good care of your health.